galaxyproject/training-material/Dev-Corner/tutorials/charts.md

 >
 > 2. Place it into your plugins directory at `myviz/pdb`.

 Our wrapper does not do much yet, except requesting the minified plugin code which we downloaded earlier.
-In this following section we will configure and activate the plugin.
-In order to do that we need to understand our 3rd-party plugin better.
+In order to execute a 3rd-party plugin we need to understand our it better.
 Usually this requires finding a working example and/or reading some documentation.
 Fortunately the PV-Viewer** comes with both.
 Let's take a look at http://pv.readthedocs.io/.

 > ### Tasks
 >